Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/slashing_and_penalty_rules.md

 ## Overview

-This module defines the mechanisms for detecting, enforcing, and recording penalties — including full or partial slashing of validator stake — within the AST network.
-The slashing engine ensures validator accountability by punishing harmful, negligent, or malicious behavior.
+This module defines the mechanisms for detecting, enforcing, and recording penalties — including full or partial forfeiting of validator deposit — within the AST network.
+The forfeiting engine ensures validator accountability by punishing harmful, negligent, or malicious behavior.

 ---